Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 where the function that appears in the right side is known as the 3-parameter Mittag-Leffler function.
 #### 3.2.1 Invoking the Garrappa function.
-Garrappa's function is used in the developed algorithms in the following part:
+Garrappa's function is used in the developed algorithms in the following parts:

 <details><summary>EXPAND MITTAG-LEFFLER CALCULATIONS.
 Mittag-Leffler calculations</summary>
 <p>